adamvi/Markdown_Document/index.md

 The nicest example tables are provided using raw HTML in subsequent sections.
 This, however, sucks and kinda defeats the purpose of using markdown to begin with.
 This section provides a simple example of a table produced in 'pure' markdown.
 None of these options seem great to me, so if you have a better (i.e. 'pure' markdown) solution please let me know by forking this repository and a placing a pull request, or by adding an [issue](https://github.com/adamvi/Markdown_Document/issues).

 ### Basic Markdown Tables
 There are many simple examples of markdown tables.
-A cheatsheet for this and other good stuff can be [found on this page](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#tables).
+A cheat-sheet for this and other good stuff can be [found on this page](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#tables).
 Here are their examples:

 Colons can be used to align columns.